IMJLA/Export-Permission/docs/online/Export-Permission/docs/en-US/Export-Permission.ps1.md

 Export-Permission.ps1 -SourcePath '\\ad.contoso.com\DfsNamespace\DfsFolderWithoutTarget\DfsSubfolderWithoutTarget\DfsSubfolderWithTarget'
 ```

-The target path is a DFS subfolder with folder targets
+The source path is a DFS subfolder with folder targets

 Generate reports on the NTFS permissions for the DFS folder targets associated with this path